-The Company considers information about a person's competency and capability for a role, which includes the following:
+The Company considers information about a candidate's competency and capability for a role.
+This includes the following:

-- The activities and size of ECCU; - The responsibilities of the role;

-- The person's demonstrated capacity to successfully undertake the responsibilities of the role and the establishment/maintenance of an effective control regime; - The person's knowledge of the business and responsibilities of the role; and - Relevant professional qualifications, formal and informal training.
+- The requirements of the role; - The candidate's demonstrated capacity to successfully undertake the responsibilities of the role and the establishment/maintenance of an effective control regime; - The candidate's knowledge of the business; and - The candidate's relevant formal / informal training and professional qualifications.